 Do I need winter tires to drive in Iceland in April?

-While the majority of snow and ice will have likely disappeared, Icelandic regulations permit the use of winter tires until April 14th each year.
+Most snow and ice will have cleared from main roads by April, but Icelandic regulations permit the use of winter tires until April 14th each year.

 Is a 4×4 necessary for driving in Iceland in April?